Dr-Dd/alacritty-circadian/README.md

 # Themes are an associative array of the following format.
 # Theme names MUST NOT use file extensions.
 #
-# 'time' values can be either be:
+# 'time' values can either be:
 #   - an HH:MM time format
-#   - one following sun phases:
+#   - one of the following sun phases:
 #       * dawn
 #       * sunrise
 #       * noon